-German Soccer Bus Explosion Injures Player, Postpones Champions League Game
+Dortmund Soccer Team Bus Explosion Injures Player; Champions League Game Postponed

-Soccer has temporarily stopped for the sake of safety in Dortmund, Germany.
+Soccer temporarily has stopped for the sake of safety in Dortmund, Germany.

 Three explosions occurred outside Borussia Dortmund’s team hotel and near its bus Tuesday shortly before its UEFA Champions League quarterfinal game against AS Monaco, according to Deutsche Welle.
-The Dortmund team bus was damaged, and defender Marc Bartra was hospitalized.
+The Dortmund team bus was damaged, and defender Marc Bartra was hospitalized with minor injuries.

 No other injuries have been reported so far.